grz0zrg/fsynth/documentation/mk/docs/index.md

 - Mid-range multi-core CPU, a beefy CPU may be needed for advanced features
 - Not necessary but a MIDI device such as a MIDI keyboard is recommended

+A high amount of memory is needed to load many samples/distributed sound synthesis with the audio server, this is because all samples are pre-loaded for each instances.

 ## Performances

 Fragment has excellent performances with a modern multi-core system and a browser such as Chromium.